Refer to the following "Product Maintenance" tips to keep your Nightjar Sauna and Cold Plunge looking and functioning at peak performance.

 Bench Aging

-To get the benches looking like new, you can lightly sand your benches about once per year.
-It will lighten them more to their original condition.
+To get the benches looking like new, once a year lightly sand them—this will lighten them more to their original condition.

-Follow these simple maintenance tips to keep your sauna inviting, smelling great, and enjoyable to be in.
+Following these simple maintenance tips will keep your sauna inviting, smelling great, and enjoyable to be in.
 The main rule is: ENJOY

 - Shower off before using the plunge, this helps keep the plunge filter clean.

-- Make sure the filter is not clogged.
+- Make sure the filter is free of any debris.
 It can be easily clogged if you do not practice clean plunging etiquette.

 - Use a strainer to remove any large debris.